View settings in registry Get-Item "HKLM:\SOFTWARE\Classes\vmrc\DefaultIcon" Get-Item "HKLM:\SOFTWARE\Classes\vmrc\shell\open\command" ### Change settings to VMRC Set-Item HKLM:\SOFTWARE\Classes\vmrc\DefaultIcon -Value '"C:\Program Files (x86)\VMware\VMware Remote Console\vmrc.exe",0' Set-Item HKLM:

-When I was comparing the Windows Registry, I found out that the following registry keys were different between machines.
+When I was comparing the Windows Registry, I discovered that the following registry keys were different between machines.
 To speed up to process I created some PowerShell one-liners to fix the problem.

 When you change the registry keys, the settings are direct in effect.
 No Operating System reboot or browser restart is required.
 The change is instant.
 I hope the blog post helps some vSphere Administrators that also prefer VMRC above VMware Workstation for viewing Remote Consoles.

-@VMware: I would like to have an option to control the behaviour without changing registry keys by hand… 🙂 Thanks!
+@VMware: I would like to have an option to control the behavior without changing registry keys by hand… 🙂 Thanks!